Total steps: 12

 This woodland path can provide fascinating sights throughout the year.
-Winter is a great time of year to have a good look at the ancient oak trees.
+Winter is a great time to have a good look at the ancient oak trees.
 Without the leaves, you can see their characteristic hollows, weep marks, knots and crooked twisting stems.
 Look for hollows made by woodpeckers.
 The woods come to life in the spring as flowers create a carpet of colour; spot vivid bluebells and delicate wood anemones.
 The leaves unfurl, fresh and green after winter.
 In the summer, search the sunny edges to catch a glimpse of woodland butterflies.

 Continue through the kissing gate ahead of you, walking onto the grazed meadows.
 Walk ahead with the line of oak trees to your left.

-With the Magna Carta memorial ahead of you, go through the kissing gate on your right.
+With the Magna Carta Memorial ahead of you, go through the kissing gate on your right.
 Turn right again through another kissing gate to enter a grazed meadow.
 You’re now on the return leg of your walk.
 On your right you'll see an ancient field boundary of willow pollards.
-These may have originally been pollarded to enable barons and royalty to ride on their horses beneath the trees, without banging their heads.
-Now, these willows continue to be pollarded, and are home to a wealth of endangered wildlife, including insects, fungi, birds and bats.
+These may have originally been pollarded to enable barons and royalty to ride on their horses beneath the trees without banging their heads.
+Now these willows continue to be pollarded and are home to a wealth of endangered wildlife, including insects, fungi, birds and bats.

 Memorials and a cup of tea

 If you have time to break off this walk, instead of going through the second kissing gate on your right, walk to your left.
-From here, you can visit the Magna Carta memorial and read the history of the Magna Carta, considered the foundation of the free world and individual freedom.
-You can also visit the John F. Kennedy Memorial Stone; a seven-tonne block of Portland stone set in a symbolic acre of American soil.
+From here, you can visit the Magna Carta Memorial and read the history of Magna Carta, considered the foundation of the free world and individual freedom.
+You can also visit the John F. Kennedy Memorial Stone; a 7-tonne block of Portland stone set in a symbolic acre of American soil.
 Pause on the Seats of Contemplation for stunning views across Runnymede to the River Thames.